actions/runner-images/docs/create-image-and-azure-resources.md

 ### User variables
 The Packer template includes `variables` section containing user variables used in image generation.
 Each variable is defined as a key/value strings.
 User variables can be passed to packer via predefined environment variables, or as direct arguments, in case if packer started manually.

-- `build_resource_group_name` - Specify an existing resource group to run the build in.
-By default a temporary resource group will be created and destroyed as part of the build.
-If you do not have permissions to do so, use build_resource_group_name to specify an existing resource group to run the build in.
+- `build_resource_group_name` - Specify an existing resource group to run the build in it.
+By default, a temporary resource group will be created and destroyed as part of the build.
+If you do not have permission to do so, use build_resource_group_name to specify an existing resource group to run the build in it.
 - `client_id` - The application ID of the AAD Service Principal.
 Requires `client_secret`.
 - `object_id` - The object ID for the AAD SP.
 Will be derived from the oAuth token if empty.
 - `client_secret` - A password/secret registered for the AAD SP.